cohesivestack/ineo/README.md

 ### Show status for multiple instances

-Is possible to show the status of all instances using the command `stop` without instance name.
+It's possible to show the status of all instances using the command `stop` without instance name.

 ```
 $ ineo status